firstnuel/CryptoCourse-Exercises/Week 2/README.md

 - ECB and CBC introduce additional blocks for padding, making the ciphertext longer than the plaintext.
 - CTR does not introduce additional blocks, so the ciphertext length is the same as the plaintext length.

+Task 2.1

+The comparison of the results and the time taken for RSA key generation using OpenSSL's genrsa and genpkey commands reveals some differences:

+1. Execution Time:

+- genrsa (Legacy): 0.585 seconds
+- genpkey (Newer): 16.012 seconds

+The newer genpkey command took significantly more time compared to the legacy genrsa command.
+This increase in execution time could be attributed to additional operations or features introduced in the newer command.

+2. Key Format:

+- genrsa (Legacy): Generates a traditional unencrypted RSA private key.
+- genpkey (Newer): Generates an encrypted RSA private key using AES-256.

+The newer genpkey command by default generates an encrypted private key, adding a layer of security by requiring a passphrase for decryption.
+This can be an advantage in certain security contexts.

+3. Public Key Extraction:

+- Both legacy and newer commands support extracting the public key from the generated private key.

+Conclusion:

+The choice between genrsa and genpkey depends on specific requirements.
+If the key generation time is a critical factor and an encrypted private key is not needed, the legacy genrsa command might be preferred.
+If enhanced security features such as encrypted private keys are required, the newer genpkey command is a suitable choice.